Prag8855/aab/frontend/content/guides/german-health-insurance.md

 - **If your income changes, the cost stays the same**
     If you [lose your job](/guides/losing-your-job), if you go on parental leave, if your business fails or if you retire, your health insurance does not get cheaper.
 You can be stuck with expensive health insurance.
 Public health insurance is safer, because the cost is proportional to your income.
 - **It makes you avoid seeing a doctor**
     If you have a [deductible](/glossary/Selbstbeteiligung), you pay for most healthcare yourself.
 You might ignore a small problem because it costs €70 to see a doctor.
-You also get a yearly bonus if you don't use your insurance.
+You also get a yearly refund if you don't use your insurance.
 It makes you avoid healthcare to save money.
 - **You pay, then get reimbursed**
     When you go to the doctor, you pay for the treatment, and your insurance pays you back later.
+It's more effort and more paperwork.
 You need enough money to pay the doctor.
-It's also more effort and more paperwork.
 You must also check if your insurance covers your treatment, or you will not get reimbursed.[^40] Doctors often prescribe unnecessary treatments to private patients.
+For big, expensive treatments, the insurance company pays the doctor directly.
 - **You can be stuck with private**
     If you choose private, it's hard to change your mind.[^20] It's really hard to switch to public health insurance, or to another private insurance.
 You can be stuck with expensive private health insurance.
 Always [ask an expert](#insurance-brokers) before you choosing private; it's a very serious decision.
 - **They reject people**
-    If you have health problems, insurers will reject you or charge more.
-They often reject people because of psychotherapy, HIV, severe asthma, diabetes or obesity.
-They can refuse to cover healthcare related to a pre-existing health problem.[^75] If you are over 45 years old or you have pre-existing health conditions, public health insurance is usually cheaper.[^28]
+    If you have a [pre-existing condition](/glossary/Vorerkrankung), insurers usually reject you.[^75] They reject people because of psychotherapy, severe asthma, diabetes, obesity and many other things.
+They usually reject you if you are self-employed and your income is below €{{PKV_MIN_INCOME|cur}} per year.[^49] After you join, they can't kick you out.

 ### What private insurance covers

-The coverage depends on the plan you choose. **Necessary healthcare is always covered.** The coverage is usually equal or better to public health insurance.
+It always covers necessary healthcare.
+The coverage is usually equal or better to public health insurance.
+You can choose the coverage you want.

 The overall coverage is unlimited.
 There is no yearly cost limit.
 If you get cancer and the treatment costs millions of euros, your insurance pays for everything.
 Some treatments might have [deductibles](/glossary/Selbstbeteiligung) or yearly limits.
-For example, some plans have coverage limits for psychotherapy.[^60] A [broker](#insurance-brokers) can help you choose a plan that fits your needs.
+For example, some plans have coverage limits for psychotherapy.[^60] [Ask our expert](#insurance-brokers) to find a plan that suits your needs.

 You can customize your coverage.
-For example, your insurance can cover extra services like dental care, [eyeglasses](/guides/eyeglasses) and laser eye surgery.
+You can pay more to cover dental care, [eyeglasses](/guides/eyeglasses) and laser eye surgery.
 It can cover better dental implants, a better wheelchair, or a better hospital room.
-You can also get lower coverage to pay less every month.
+If you prefer to pay less every month, you can get lower coverage.

-You have more healthcare options, because you can visit doctors and therapists that don't accept public health insurance.
-Doctors often give priority to patients with private health insurance.

-With private health insurance, you usually pay for healthcare yourself, and get reimbursed by the insurance company.
-For big, expensive treatments, the insurance company pays the doctor directly.
-This is different from public health insurance, where you just show your [insurance card](/glossary/Gesundheitskarte) and get treated.
+[Sickness allowance](/glossary/Krankentagegeld) is not included.
+You must pay extra for it.
+I recommend it.

 ### Best private health insurance

 There is no best private health insurance.
-There are thousands of very different options. **The best option depends on your situation.**
+There are thousands of options.
+The best option depends on your situation and your budget.

-Do not choose private health insurance yourself.
-It's a really bad idea.
+**Do not choose private health insurance yourself.** It's a really bad idea.
 [Ask a health insurance broker](#insurance-brokers) to compare all options and help you choose.
 Their help is free.

 {% include "_blocks/healthInsuranceQuestion.html" %}

 [Ottonova](/out/ottonova) sells their own private health insurance.
-It's rarely the best option.[^77] Don't choose Ottonova directly; [ask a broker](#insurance-brokers) to help you.
-If Ottonova is the best option for you, the broker will tell you.[^76]
+It's rarely the best option.[^77] Don't choose Ottonova directly; [ask our expert](#insurance-brokers) first.
+If Ottonova is the best option for you, they will tell you.[^76]

 [Feather](/out/feather-private) sells private health insurance from multiple companies.[^41]